cleder/fastkml/docs/index.rst

   fastkml and serializing it again will result in the same output.
 * You can parse any KML snippet, it does not need to be a complete KML document.
-* It runs on Python 2 and 3.
 * It is fully tested and actively maintained.
 * Geometries are handled in the `__geo_interface__` standard.
 * Minimal dependencies, pure Python.